PackAssistant – Product

 • Adherence to the maximum load of the container.

-• In order to facilitate the stability of the container, it is possible to define stable positions for the parts.
+• To facilitate the container’s stability, it is possible to define stable positions for the parts.

-• Compute the minimum volume box of a single part.
+• Calculation of the minimum volume bounding box of a single part.

 • Automatic choice of an appropriate container from a list.